buryhoganllc/Sonic-Playground/manuals/EF_Operating_Guide.md

 ### Standard Behavior

 _Electric Forest_ runs 24/7 and requires limited user intervention.
-If necessary, show files may be launched manually via their Desktop aliases.
+Show files may be launched manually via their Desktop aliases, if necessary.
 The aliases are named to reflect the order in which they are to be run:

 1. MAX
 2. ABLETON
 3. MADMAPPER

 Allow each application to fully load before launching the next file.
-Once that is complete, hide Max and MadMapper, then select the desired Ableton scene from the Power Manager menu bar list (see Scene Changes below.)
+Once that is complete, hide `Max` and `MadMapper`, then select the desired `Ableton` scene from the `Power Manager` menu bar list (see Scene Changes below.)

 ### Version Control

 ___NEVER___ save if prompted.
-All show files, in particular Ableton and MadMapper, receive a constant stream of control information when in operation.
+All show files, in particular `Ableton` and `MadMapper`, receive a constant stream of control information when in operation.
 Those data streams are interpreted as unsaved changes from the default configuration of both applications.
 If you need to quit either application for any reason, ___DO NOT SAVE___.

 ## Automation